SkylerFog/Skyler-Fog-Context/context.md

 Below the table, list the percentage of global mass not included in the table.

-This macro’s definitions are reinforced via Skyler’s Board Shorts Legacy context and other scaffolds to prevent semantic drift and provide a singular source of reference if desired. _Suggestions and echoes always welcome._
+This macro’s definitions are reinforced via Skyler’s Board Shorts Legacy context and other scaffolds to prevent semantic drift. _Suggestions always welcome._
 _-Skyler_

 ---